+The Advocate: What would you say is considered the most quintessential holiday film?
 Alonso Duralde: I think the answer differs from generation to generation -- I grew up in the 1970s, when It's a Wonderful Life was in the public domain and just blanketed television for the entire month of December, so I think of it as the ultimate Christmas movie.
 But for people younger than I am, they might say A Christmas Story or even Home Alone.

-Depends on what mood you catch me in; if I want something sentimental, I might go with It's a Wonderful Life or the 1970 musical Scrooge with Albert Finney, but then if I want some laughs, I might go for The Ref or a French film called La Bûche.
-One of the great things about writing the book was finding so many different movies that fall under the Christmas umbrella, so no matter what kind of movie you like — musicals, horror, Western — you'll find a holiday film that suits you.
+Which do you consider the best holiday film?
+Depends on what mood you catch me in; if I want something sentimental, I might go with It's a Wonderful Life or the 1970 musical Scrooge with Albert Finney, but then if I want some laughs, I might go for The Ref or a French film called La Buche.
+One of the great things about writing the book was finding so many different movies that fall under the Christmas umbrella, so no matter what kind of movie you like -- musicals, horror, Western -- you'll find a holiday film that suits you.

+OK, which do you consider the worst holiday film?
 If you mean "worst" as in "I can't believe this was made and I can't stop watching it," I'd have to go with the 1959 Santa Claus, an unhinged Mexican import in which St. Nick and Merlin team up to fight the devil.
-It's become an annual tradition in my house — and they just put it out on Blu-ray!
+It's become an annual tradition in my house -- and they just put it out on Blu-ray!
 But for "worst" as in "this thing is wretched and it hurts my eyes and we must turn it off right now and never watch it again," my vote goes to The Nutcracker in 3-D, which just came out on DVD as The Nutcracker: The Untold Story.
 Hip-hop arrangements of Tchaikovsky, awful new lyrics by Tim Rice, and Nathan Lane plays Albert Einstein.
 Trust me, this one's not even fun-bad.